Introduction

 5. Click on “Generate new token” and the select the classic variant.

-6. In the “Select scopes” section, under “repo”, check “public_repo”.
-This is the only permission needed for this PAT.
+6. In the “Select scopes” section, under “repo”, check “public_repo” and “workflow”.
+Those are the only permissions needed for this PAT.

 7. Click on “Generate token” at the bottom.